cropgeeks/hpc-help/publications.rst

 2026:

+- https://doi.org/10.1111/nph.70764 - The frequency and importance of polyploidy in tropical rainforest tree radiations
 - https://doi.org/10.3390/cancers18020254 - Long-Read Spatial Transcriptomics of Patient-Derived Clear Cell Renal Cell Carcinoma Organoids Identifies Heterogeneity and Transcriptional Remodelling Following NUC-7738 Treatment

 2025:

+- https://doi.org/10.1093/sysbio/syaf027 - Rampant Reticulation in a Rapid Radiation of Tropical Trees—Insights from Inga (Fabaceae)
 - https://doi.org/10.1093/botlinnean/boaf021 - Nuclear phylogenomics and revised tribal classification of Achariaceae, with a redefinition of Oncoba (Salicaceae)
 - https://doi.org/10.70782/heringeriana.v19ib.918067 - Targeted DNA sequencing and morphology show that Psidium decussatum and P. salutare are distinct species
 - https://doi.org/10.1093/database/baaf048 - BrAPI v2: real-world applications for data integration and collaboration in the breeding and genetics community